keystonejs/keystone/.changeset/remove-keystone-prisma.md

 "@keystone-6/core": major
 ---

-Removes the `keystone prisma` command, use the Prisma CLI directly instead.
+Removes the `keystone prisma` command, you should use `prisma` directly.